States blast Trump administration coal plan, mull lawsuits

 HARTFORD, Conn.
-(AP) — States with a history of fighting air pollution from coal-fired power plants are denouncing the Trump administration’s move to scale back restrictions on emissions, with some threatening court challenges.
+(AP) — States with a history of fighting air pollution generated by coal-fired power plants on Tuesday criticized a move by President Donald Trump’s administration to scale back federal restrictions on emissions, with some threatening court challenges.

-Illinois Attorney General Lisa Madigan pledged Tuesday to “take legal action to ensure the federal government does its job” to protect the environment and people’s health.
-She warned the administration’s move will have “disastrous consequences.”
+Illinois Attorney General Lisa Madigan was among those who pledged to “take legal action to ensure the federal government does its job” to protect the environment and people’s health.
+She warned the Republican administration’s move will have “disastrous consequences.”
+New York Attorney General Barbara Underwood also vowed to sue the Environmental Protection Agency if the plan is approved.
+Both are Democrats.

-Madigan is part of a coalition that includes officials from 16 other states, the District of Columbia, four cities and one county who defend former President Barack Obama’s Clean Power Plan, which requires reductions in climate-changing emissions from fossil-fuel-burning plants.
+“If the Trump administration’s proposal to dismantle the Clean Power Plan is adopted, we will work with our state and local partners to file suit to block it — in order to protect New Yorkers, and all Americans, from the increasingly devastating impacts of climate change,” Underwood said.

-The Trump plan gives states more discretion in regulating coal power plants.
+Both attorneys general are part of a coalition that includes officials from 15 other states, the District of Columbia, four cities and one county who defend former President Barack Obama’s 2015 Clean Power Plan, which requires reductions in climate-changing emissions from fossil-fuel-burning plants.
+Two other states and the city of Los Angeles also joined in comments the coalition filed in April opposing the repeal of the Clean Power Plan.
+The Trump administration’s proposed plan would give states more discretion in regulating coal power plants.

 Most Read Nation & World Stories